James-VT/MS1_Handleigh_Hall/testing.md

 ---

-# Testing the site against the goals of a user and of a site owner - NOT YET UPDATED WITH NEW FILEPATHS
+# Testing the site against the goals of a user and of a site owner

+I have tested each user story against the various features of the site to ensure that each of them are met in some way.

 ## Testing against first time user goals